 Every environment poses its own unique challenges.
 If you live in an area that has a lot of water, you will do a lot better if you can swim.
 If you live in an area that has a lot of plants and cover, predators are less likely to see you if you’re small and green.
 These factors contribute to something we call fitness which is a measure of how well you are built to survive and how likely you are to reproduce.
 In some ways, it’s a bit like physical fitness in humans.
 And, similarly, this fitness affects more than just your looks.

 Genetics plays a huge role in this, and your genes (genotype) are expressed through your outward characteristics, called your phenotype.
-Small brown lizards living in a forest are displaying (‘expressing’) genes that give them the small and brown phenotype, and maybe even more that tell them to like staying on surfaces that match their color.
+Small brown lizards living in a forest are displaying (‘expressing’) genes that give them the small and brown phenotype, and maybe even more than tell them to like staying on surfaces that match their color.
 Which brings us to the next main idea, a process called natural selection.

 Natural selection looks at the differences in the likelihood of survival and reproduction based on a species’ phenotype.
 Ultimately, in nature, creatures that have genes that result in fit phenotypes will survive and reproduce.
 This concept is where the term “survival of the fittest” comes from.
 The survivors live to have offspring and so genes in that population will, therefore, start leaning towards that fitter survivor genotype.
 Let us use an example.